 Milk spilled across half of the earth.
 Tanks and boats held their ground, while the soldiers were toppled by the sudden white wave.

 “Damnit, Brad!”
 Addy shouted, a single hand coming down hard on the game board.
 The plastic game pieces jumped in unison, and specks of milk splashed onto his glasses.
 Opaque dots decorated the deck of cards.

-Brad babbled his apologies, favoring quantity or quality, “Fuck, I’m so sorry!
+Brad babbled his apologies, favoring quantity over quality, “Fuck, I’m so sorry!
 This is my bad!
 I wasn’t careful!
 I can pay for a new game!”

 Addy zoomed into the living room with dish rags from the kitchen.
 He was fit, my height – which was short – and his nimble legs allowed him to dodge around the furniture and discarded trash.
 Underneath black hair which was half-gelled and half-curled, he wore an expression of contempt.
 Or determination.
 It was hard to say.
 He used one rag to prevent any more milk from spilling off the edge of the table and used the other to dab at the carpet.

 “There’s no need to replace the whole game,” I assured Brad, “The cards and figures are fine.
 I’m sure there’s a website where we can order a new board.
 Or we could make our own?”